Sikerdebaard/coronacheck-tools/README.md

 # This is an unofficial tool that is in no way affiliated with CoronaCheck.nl or the Ministry of VWS.
 You have been warned!

 # coronacheck-tools
-coronacheck-tools is a python package and cli tool that allows you to dump the contents of the qr code generated at https://coronacheck.nl either through the app or the website or on paper.
-This allows others to get some insight into the data stored in these QR Codes.
+coronacheck-tools is a python package and cli tool that allows you to dump the contents of the qr code generated at https://coronacheck.nl either through the app or the website.
+This is useful to get some insight into the data stored in these QR Codes.

 # Installation